lejmr/docs-aws-ds-seamlessjoin/README.md

 terraform apply
 ```

-After everything gets installed the default `Administrator` account is created within AD.
-Remote desktop is the tool for loggin in to the management node for adding new users, and monitoring how registration works or not.
+After everything gets installed, the default `Administrator` account is created within AD.
+The remote desktop is the tool for logging in to the management node for adding new users and monitoring how registration works or not.

 ## Troubleshooting